 DNS leak test

-The browser can connect to website only using IP address.
-But we usually know websites by their domain names, not by IPs.
-Yes, we can enter IP in the address bar, but we don't do that.
-It's inconvenient because IP of website can change and the website can have multiple IPs.
+There is only digits in the machines world.
+And the website addresses are not an exception from this rule.
+The browser can connect to website only using IP address (consist of 4 digits).
+But we usually know websites by names (domain names), not by IPs.
+Yes, we can enter IP in the address bar of the Internet Browser, but we don't do so.
+It's inconvenient.
+IP of the website can be changed at any time and the website can have multiple IPs at once.
 The DNS (Domain Name System) is used to get rid of all this hell and to answer the question: what IP address has the website.
-Instead of knowing IPs of websites, we should know only 1 IP of DNS server.
-And DNS server can answer us what IP has any website in the Internet.
+We should know only one IP (DNS server IP).
+And DNS server is able to answer the question what IP has the website.

-The operating system (Windows, Linux, MacOs, iOS, ...) usually knows several DNS servers and uses DNS servers in random order.
-And here might be a problem.
-Because operating system often contains preinstalled DNS servers by your ISP.
+The operating system (Windows, Linux, MacOs, iOS, ...) usually knows several DNS servers.
+These servers are preinstalled by ISP in general.
+Here might be a problem.

-When you are connected to VPN it adds DNS servers from VPN network but not all old DNS servers are removed from your system.
-Or VPN can leave your DNS servers without changes at all, so you will use old DNS servers (ISP DNS servers).
-Why ISP DNS servers are dangerouse?
+When your PC (or other device) is connected to VPN then the DNS servers are changed to VPN DNS (if it is a serious VPN).
+Some VPNs can leave your DNS servers without changes at all, so you will use ISP DNS servers.
+Or VPN could change DNS servers but not the whole DNS servers (some servers can stay unchanged).
+Why ISP DNS servers are dangerous?
 Because ISP can watch you even if you are connected to VPN.
 ISP will know what websites you visit.

 How does DNS leak test work?

-When you click on start test button the website generates faked subdomain names like lala.blabla.bash.ws etc. Then your browser tries to show nonexistent images from these domains and therefore it would detect IP of each of these faked domains.
-The browser uses DNS servers which your system uses to do this work. bash.ws can catch all the DNS requests to faked domains and detect what IP had sent the request.
-This test will show you all these IPs.
-If the DNS IP is not trusted (it is ISP or another not trusted address) you may be in trouble and the test will warn you.
+When you click on start test button the bash.ws generates faked subdomain names like lala.blabla.bash.ws (to avoid DNS caching mechanism).
+Your browser will try to load nonexistent images from these subdomains (lala.blabla.bash.ws/some-image.png).
+And as a result the browser will try to detect IPs of faked subdomains.
+The DNS servers from your system will be used to do this work. bash.ws can catch all these DNS requests and is able to detect what IP has sent the DNS request.
+The bash.ws will show you all the IPs which has been sending the DNS requests.
+If the IP is not trusted (it owns by ISP or another untrusted company) you may be in trouble and the test will warn you.

 Does DNS leak test support OpenVPN?